Phil. 133

 of interest in scientific or medical research.

-- Access to experimental drug
+- Patient access to experimental

-regimens.
+drug regimens.

 - Informed consent and the "therapeutic